d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 It is worth mentioning that
 even at different time steps,
 RNNs always use these model parameters.
-Therefore, the parameterization cost of an RNN does not grow as the number of time steps increases.
+Therefore, the parametrization cost of an RNN does not grow as the number of time steps increases.

 :numref:`fig_rnn` illustrates the computational logic of an RNN at three adjacent time steps.